-Under the presence of estimated quantity in the test statistic, the multiplier bootstrap in \eqref{mult-bts} is not valid.
-To develop valid inference, we now describe how to modify the multiplier bootstrap by exploiting the influence function $\eta_{ni}$.
-Define
+In the presence of pre-estimates in the test statistic, the multiplier bootstrap in \eqref{mult-bts} is not valid.
+To develop valid inference, we now describe how to modify the multiplier bootstrap by exploiting the influence function $\zeta_{ni}$.
+To ease notation, define